mrHoft/mwc/README.md

 This is Deno monorepo with exclded strapi workspace (cause it is default with local settings and database).

-[gh-pages](https://mrhoft.github.io/mwc/) example it is generated SPA, that was build by Nuxt using Nitro to make static pages from Strapi resources.
+[Eexample](https://mwc-eta.vercel.app/) is generated SPA, that was build by Nuxt using Nitro to make static pages from Strapi resources.

 ### Stack:
 - Vue 3 (Composition API)